-However, for plans that are not set up with automatic payments, lenders send email or text reminders.
+However, for plans that are not set up with automatic payments, lenders send an email or text reminders.
 This helps reduce late or missed payments.
 If a borrower does make a late payment, some POS lenders may charge a late fee.

 Some, conversely, keep their financing fee-free.
 This helps sell the loan as more attractive during the POS transaction at the merchant checkout.

 You may be asking yourself, why do I need to offer point-of-sale financing?
 Why would customers choose to use it?
 Is setting up financing for customers worth it?
 The following examples are all reasons your clients may appreciate point-of-sale financing.
-Which should make you say, “I want to offer financing for my customers,” by the end of this article.
+This should make you say, “I want to offer financing for my customers,” by the end of this article.

 Let’s take a look: